datacommonsorg/import/docs/usage.md

   dc-import genmcf <list of csv/tmcf files>
   ```

-Note that in this mode, schema file(s) can be optionally passed.
+Optionally, schema file(s) may also be passed.
 This is required to resolve references to newly introduced schema nodes.

 For example, we can use `genmcf` to perform validations, and generate instance MCF from test files about COVID-19 cases in India.